danpalmer/django-devdata/README.md

 # List of locales to be used for Faker in generating anonymised data.
 DEVDATA_FAKER_LOCALES = None
 # ['en_GB', 'en_AU']

+# Optional
+# In many codebases, there will only be a few models that will do most of the
+# work to restrict the total export size – only taking a few users, or a few
+# comments – for many models a default behaviour of taking everything
+# following the restrictions from other models would be sufficient.
+This setting
+# allows for specifying a default strategy.
+# Important:
+# - When using this, no errors will be raised if a model is missed from the list
+#   of strategies.
+# - This strategy is not added to all models, and it does not override an empty
+#   list of strategies.
+It is only used when a model is not defined in the
+#   strategy config at all.
+DEVDATA_DEFAULT_STRATEGY = None
 ```

 Strategies can be defined either as a strategy instance, or a tuple of